9 Native Plants in Colorado

 The wax currant is another plant that can be found in many different parts of the United States, including Colorado.
 Considered a perennial shrub, the wax currant can take up a fair amount of space, as it can grow up to 5 feet tall.

 There is a delicate beauty to this plant.
-It starts with gorgeous light pink bulbs in early spring that will then grow into small red currants that give the plant its name.
+It starts with gorgeous light pink bulbs in early spring that will then grow into the small red currants that give the plant its name.

 These berries are edible, but their lack of taste makes them better suited for wildlife to feed on.
 They typically bloom between April and July, and they don’t require a lot of water.

-With decent sunlight exposure and drained soil, you can expect wax currants to thrive!
+With decent sunlight exposure and drained soil, you can expect wax currants to thrive.

 Wax currant (Ribes cereum) shrub